SofiaVU/API_React/README.md

 ### Installing

-In progres...
+In progress...

 ```
-Give the example
+Command 1
 ```

 ......

 ```
-until finished
+command 2
 ```

 Go to ...